logzio/logzio-rsyslog/README.md

 #### A General Linux log file:

-	Configure rsyslog to monitor Apache2 access and error log files, and ship them over to [Logz.io](https://logz.io) Configure rsyslog to monitor a log.
+Configure rsyslog to monitor a log file.
 It can monitor a single log file or a directory, and ship them over to Logz.io.
 In case of directory all first level files will be monitored.

 In the following sample please replace: